WigoSas/recruiting-sw-microcontrollers/README.md

 - Data messaging, it is possible to receive data about the hall sensor filtered by the selected filter mode

+- Led works except as expected

 ### To do

-- Implement the 5 second rule in LISTENING
+- Make the 5 second rule not to be accumulative
-- Implementing the time peripheral and its usage
+- Implementing audio